Yuta12342/tsuserverCC/README.md

 * **toggleadverts**
     - Toggles adverts on and off
 * **area** "area name/abbreviation" "password"
-    - Displays all hubs when blank, swaps to area with specified name/abbreviation
+    - Displays all hubs when blank, swaps to area with the specified abbreviation
     - Specify a password to join a password locked area.
 (If the password matches.
 Obviously.)
 * **getarea**
     - Shows the current characters in your area